 What is Baptism?

-Baptism is not just plain water, but it is the water included in God’s command and combined with God’s word.
+Baptism is not simply water, but it is the water included in God’s command and connected with God’s Word.

 Which is that word of God?

 Christ our Lord says in the last chapter of Matthew: “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).

 What benefits does Baptism give?

 It works forgiveness of sins, rescues from death and the devil, and gives eternal salvation to all who believe this, as the words and promises of God declare.

 Which are these words and promises of God?